 We hold that a pay-when-paid provision which forces the subcontractor to assume the risk that the owner will fail to pay the general contractor is void and unenforceable as contrary to public policy set forth in the Lien Law §34.
 By contrast, a pay-when-paid provision which merely fixes a time for payment does not indefinitely suspend a subcontractor’s right to payment upon the failure of an owner to pay the general contractor, and does not violate public policy as stated in the Lien Law.
 (87 N.Y.2d at 158)

-While the first sentence is the settled law of New York State, the second sentence of this holding has given rise to severe controversy, giving rise to the kinds of clouds on title these authors frequently encounter in their practice with a noticeable lack of clear cut answers.
+While the first sentence is the settled law of New York State, the second sentence of this holding has given rise to severe controversy, giving rise to the kinds of clouds on title with a noticeable lack of clear cut answers.

 In arriving at its conclusions, West-Fair expressly distinguished Schuler-Haas Elec.
 Co. v.
 Aetna Cas. & Sur.
 Co., 40 N.Y.2d 883 (1976), affirming 49 A.D.2d 60, 371 N.Y.S.2d 207 (4th Dept. 1975) in which the Court of Appeals had permitted enforceability of a pay-when-paid clause because the Appellate Division had found that the clause, in its factual context had only delayed payment and not made it contingent on the owner paying the general contractor.